senderis/acme/README.md

 Everything works on the `main` branch, and it is merged with the `develop` branch using `--squash`.
 If you are curious about individual commits, please look at the `develop` branch.
+Project tested on Linux and Mac using a multi-platform image.

 ````markdown
 ### Configure Docker